 The Authority charges ongoing compliance monitoring and reporting fees.
 Information regarding these fees is available from the Authority's Asset Management Services Department.

 D) Additional Compliance Monitoring Information

-Additional information regarding ongoing compliance and reporting requirements is available from:
+Additional information regarding ongoing compliance and reporting requirements is available on the Website from the Authority's Asset Management Services Department